On the applicability of holography in thermodynamic equilibrium: Introduction

-\emph{Introduction}- Strongly coupled systems are ubiquitous in Nature, ranging from nuclear physics, fluid dynamics, astrophysics to condensed matter etc. As the traditional perturbation approach ceases to be applicable, it has been challenging to understand those systems that involve strong interaction in the non-perturbative regime.
+Strongly coupled systems are ubiquitous in Nature, ranging from nuclear physics, fluid dynamics, astrophysics to condensed matter, etc. As the traditional perturbation approach ceases to be applicable, it has been challenging to understand those systems that involve strong interaction in the non-perturbative regime.
 In recent years, the holographic duality~\cite{Maldacena:1997re,Gubser:1998bc,Witten:1998qj,Witten:1998zw}, which origins from string theory, offers us a prospective tool to crack this hard nut.
 By mapping a $d$-dimensional strong coupling theory to a $(d+1)$-dimensional asymptotically anti-de Sitter (AdS) spacetime, one can instead deal with generic gravitational phenomena in terms of classical general relativity.
-This holographic approach has been used to study various strongly coupled systems, such as quark-gluon plasma~\cite{Policastro:2001yc,Erdmenger:2007cm,Aoki:2012th,Kovtun:2004de,Herzog:2006gh}, high temperature superconductivity~\cite{Hartnoll:2008kx,Hartnoll:2008vx,Gubser:2008wv,Cai:2013aca,Kim:2013oba}, strange metals~\cite{Hartnoll:2009ns,Sachdev:2010uj,Myers:2010pk,Sachdev:2012dq} and fermi/non-fermi liquids~\cite{Liu:2009dm,Faulkner:2009wj} and so on.
+This holographic approach has been used to study various strongly coupled systems, such as quark-gluon plasma~\cite{Policastro:2001yc,Erdmenger:2007cm,Aoki:2012th,Kovtun:2004de,Herzog:2006gh}, high temperature superconductivity~\cite{Hartnoll:2008vx,Gubser:2008wv,Cai:2013aca,Kim:2013oba,Zaanen:2021llz}, strange metals~\cite{Hartnoll:2009ns,Sachdev:2010uj,Myers:2010pk,Sachdev:2012dq,Baggioli:2022pyb} and fermi/non-fermi liquids~\cite{Liu:2009dm,Faulkner:2009wj} and so on.

 Since intensive investigations have been made, a natural question arises: what kind of strongly coupled systems has a dual gravitational description in holography?
 Considering a dual system to be a critical point where an exact conformal symmetry emerges, the authors of~\cite{Kovtun:2008kw} provided a criterion on whether such a critical point admits a dual gravitational description.
 They argued that the normalized entropy density (defined in Eq.~\eqref{defcs1}) should be equal to the central charge.
 However, in most applications of holographic duality or interesting strongly coupled systems, the boundary theory is deformed by some relevant operators.
-In these cases, the $\beta$-function of the renormalization group is non-trivial, for which the criterion of~\cite{Kovtun:2008kw} cooked for a conformal field theory (CFT) fails.
+In these cases, the criterion of~\cite{Kovtun:2008kw} cooked for a conformal field theory (CFT) fails.
 As we will show explicitly, the normalized entropy can be different from the central charge at the UV fixed point.